MarwanNakhaleh/boilerplate-react-typescript-flask-python-app/README.md

 docker push AWS_ACCOUNT_ID.dkr.ecr.AWS_REGION.amazonaws.com/REPOSITORY_NAME:full-stack-frontend
 ```

-### Setting up HTTPS
-You need an existing domain name.
-I had to create an A record pointing from a subdomain of my URL I've been using (in this case https://branson.solutions) called `boilerplate.branson.solutions`.
-I also had to issue a certificate in [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) covering `*.branson.solutions` and then update the CFT to use that certificate, since my old certificate was only valid on `branson.solutions`, not `*.branson.solutions`.

-### Modifying Github Actions
-There's an environment section.
-You will need to modify this.
-I'll write more about this when I actually get around to fleshing out this step.

 ## Stuff I've learned from building this thing
-I had minimal experience with Docker prior to building this application.
-I kinda wanted to do something that was not AWS Lambda flavor of serverless.
-I love Lambda, but I need to spread my wings and work with more flexible serverless technologies.
+These are some tools with which I've had minimal experience but learned more about during this project:
+* Docker
+* AWS ECS/Fargate
+* Github Actions
+* MaterialUI for React
+* Webpack

 Here is a list of important lessons I learned from putting this together, in no particular order:

 * ChatGPT is a fucking godsend.
 I've worked with folks who swear against it with statements like "it's just a smart web crawler" or "anything it can figure I can figure out".
-While both of those statements are somewhat true, to that mindset I say "it's a tool to solve your problems.
+While both of those are somewhat true, I say to that mindset "it's a tool to solve your problems.
 Use it and solve problems better and faster than before."
-* Alpine Linux images with code runtime environments can be finicky for nontrivial projects.
+* Alpine Linux images with code runtime environments might need extra configuration for nontrivial projects.
 I was struggling for a while with a Node 18 Alpine Docker image in my frontend Dockerfile.
 It was never finishing "yarn build" even when left overnight.
 However, when I switched that to the Node LTS Docker image, "yarn build" finished rather quickly, and then I could still use an Alpine Nginx Docker image to actually serve the built application files.
+* Creating and attaching certificates and DNS records has become easier in the past few years, with only part of that change due to generative AI.
+* Github Actions is an perfectly fine CI/CD tool for what it is.
+It provides everything I need and nothing I don't need.